Why Carve a Nation into “Nowhere”? - Mount Rushmore and Granite

 5. Why these four presidents?

-- Abraham Lincoln: Emancipation and preserving the Union
+- Abraham Lincoln: preservation of the Union and emancipation

 6. Native American perspectives